-“See all these stars Sam.
-There must be people, aliens, on the planets round ‘em.”
+“See all these stars, Sam.
+There must be people, aliens, on the planets around ‘em.”
 Randy said the same, every time we ‘awoke.’

 These annual ‘awakenings’ felt weird, it took hours to reorientate oneself to the surroundings and to remember how to work the interfaces.
 But I enjoyed them.
 Just me and Randy wandering alone in the colossal ship, constructed in Earth’s orbit over a decade.
 Gazing out in wonder at the infinite universe.

 “I dunno, some kind of light.
 It went across the windows, upwards.”
 He made a gesture.